 Renters should also consider a renter’s insurance policy that covers liability, for all the same reasons listed above.
 Sometimes people incorrectly believe that an injury will always be the landlord’s problem, not the tenant’s.
 But this is highly dependent on who controls the area where the accident happened.
 In most cases, property owners are responsible for injuries that happen in common areas like the lobby, the stairwell, the elevator, the yard or parking lot, etc. But if the incident occurs inside your apartment or another area under your control, it will probably be your responsibility, so you need a policy to cover you for liability.

 If you have questions or concerns about an injury you’ve suffered on someone else’s property, please contact Auger and Auger for a free consultation.
-We’ll look over your case and let you know your options for pursuing a claim.
+We’ll look over your premises liability case and let you know your options for pursuing a claim.
 You can reach us online or by calling (855) 969-5671.